zahris85/API-BCA/README.md

 this method need 4 params ({trans amount}, {recipient}, {first remark}, {second remark})

-transfer funds recipient 0201245681 for success,  0201245501 for closed account just put it on blanks if you don't want to input it
+transfer funds recipient 0201245681 for success,  0201245501 for closed account

+just set remarks on blanks if you don't want to input it

 `>>> bca.transfer('10000.00', '0201245681' ,'', '')`